craigpastro/openfga-dsl-parser/README.md

 # OpenFGA DSL Parser

+Archived: as there is now an [official parser](https://github.com/openfga/language).

+## Archived version

 OpenFGA DSL Parser is a parser for the OpenFGA DSL.

 > **Note:** This library parses an unofficial version of the OpenFGA DSL.
 Some differences: